Fields2Cover/Fields2Cover/README.rst

 Installation
 ------------

-The Fields2Cover package has only been tested on Ubuntu 20.04.
+The Fields2Cover package has only been tested on Ubuntu 18.04, 20.04 and 22.04.
 If you are able to run it in other operative systems, open an issue/PR and it will be added to this guide